skellis46/slipbox/pressure, stress and strain - the body in time.md

 I'm talking about: go to list (opportunity for meditation[^med] -- to interrupt me talking and to consider possibilities -- and use it fully [[making sense of dance research]].
 This is what practice-as-research is.
 It is when we investigate ideas through artistic practices.
 It is not necessarily _about_ those practices (although it might be), but it is most definitely through those practices.

+Meditations.
+A way to knowledge that the time in this space, online, is a different kind of time with different kinds of pressures, affordances, limits.
+That in this time, there is time for you to reflect, note, imagine, drift.

+PaR - expansion.
+Blossoming.
+Products.

+> ‘Societies’, wrote Mauss, ‘live by borrowing from each other, but they define themselves rather by the refusal of borrowing than by its acceptance.’14[@graeber-2021-dawn Chapter 5, n.pag.]
+- paradox of artistic research is desire for originality/uniqueness ... to be different.
+To stamp one's identity on an artistic work.
+Define ourselves by refusal of borrowing.
+But how to live?
+Openly borrow.
+System of exchange.
+- perhaps schismogenesis is useful as well: "a process of differentiation in the norms of individual behaviour resulting from cumulative interaction between individuals." (from wiki)
+- sonder -- useful?

 ### pressure, stress and strain

 - a diversion / an aside / a departure / a tangent